kylecoberly/playwright-docker-sandbox/README.md

   `http://localhost:3000`, and within the Docker network it's available on `http://frontend:3000`.
 - **A static website wrapping the web app.** This is a static website that renders the web app in an iframe.
-Nginx serves all the files in `features/wrapper` locally at `http://localhost:8080` and within the Docker network at `http://wrapper:80`.
+Nginx serves all the files in `wrapper` locally at `http://localhost:8080` and within the Docker network at `http://wrapper:80`.
 This is a mock of the environment the web app will render in.
-- **Playwright tests.** The test file in `features/tests` is a complete UI test of the app, including assertions made through an iframe.
+- **Playwright tests.** The test file in `features/tests` is a browser-based UI test of the app, including assertions made through an iframe.
 - **Playwright UI.** Running `npm run docker` will launch the web app, the wrapper site, and Playwright UI.
 Playwright UI is a browser-based UI workshop that runs Playwright tests while also providing a richer suite of analysis